Energy in the Middle East: Ecological concerns and climate change

+Carbon dioxide emission

+Several Middle Eastern countries are among the world's top carbon dioxide emitters per capita.
+The top 10 countries emitting the most in annual tonnes per capita (t/capita) in 2009 were; Gibraltar, releasing 52 t/capita of CO₂, the Virgin Islands, the United States with 114 t/capita, Qatar emitting 80 t/capita, Netherlands Antilles at 51 t/capita, Bahrain releasing 43 t/capita, United Arab Emirates emitting 40 t/capita, Trinidad and Tobago at 39 t/capita, Singapore with 34 t/capita and finally, Kuwait emitting 32 annual tonnes per capita of carbon dioxide.
+All emissions from building and cement production are local but some people may argue that some United Arab Emirates produced fuels and/or goods are consumed abroad.
+One of the biggest sources of emissions in the Middle East is air conditioning, a virtual necessity in the region's often torrid climate.
+Per capita use of air conditioning in the Middle East is currently far lower than in the United States, but is expected to increase.

+Transparency

+Researchers note that governments within the MENA region tend to have poorer regulation regarding environmental statistics transparency when compared to other global regions, though this varies by country.

 Business

-Major energy companies in the Middle East include Saudi Aramco, QatarEnergy, Kuwait Petroleum Corporation KPC and National Iranian Oil Company NIOC.
+Major energy companies in the Middle East include Saudi Aramco, QatarEnergy, Kuwait Petroleum Corporation KPC and National Iranian Oil Company (NIOC).

-Arab Region
+Arab region

 The Arab region which includes Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauretania, Morocco, Oman, Palestine, Saudi Arabia, Qatar, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen, hold approximately 60% of the world's oil reserves, and 30% of the world's gas reserves.
 The Arab region is highly dependable on the energy sector because it is the basis of its recent development.
 The energy sector represents approximately 40% of the Arab region's GDP.
 However, due to rapid increase in population, industrial and agricultural development, electricity consumption has increased dramatically in the region.
 In fact, the region's electricity consumption growth rate was registered at 7.9% per year in 2010 while the region's cumulative GDP growth rate at 3.9% during the same year.

 The Arab region is facing a huge influx of energy demand coming from rapidly growing energy intensive urban industrial cities.
 A significant portion of the energy demand is due to water desalination plants.
 The interrelationship of exerting energy to produce water and vice versa is a concept known as Energy-Water-Nexus.
 These rapidly growing cities are experiencing world's fastest rates of energy consumption per capita, which also means enormous amount of water consumption as well.
 If this demand was not mitigated, it will drastically decrease the exported energy from the Arab region because most of it will have to be used within the region to meet its own demand.
 Consequently, economic instability will arise due to enormous lost in revenue.

-Climate change

-Several Middle Eastern countries are among the world's top carbon dioxide emitters per capita: World dirty top countries were in 2009 (tonnes/capita): 1) Gibraltar 152, 2) Virgin Islands U,S 114, 3) Qatar 80, 4) Netherlands Antilles 51, 5) Bahrain 43.
-6) United Arab Emirates 40, 7) Trinidad and Tobago 39, Singapore 34 and Kuwait 32.
-All emissions from building and cement production are local but some people may argue that some United Arab Emirates produced fuels and/or goods are consumed abroad.
-One of the biggest sources of emissions in the Middle East is air conditioning, a virtual necessity in the region's often torrid climate.
-Per capita use of air conditioning in the Middle East is currently far lower than in the United States, but is expected to increase.